20 Best Trap Workout and Exercises for Mass and Strength

 It is considered a compound movement type exercise because of the wide range of muscles activated by it.

-Building a strong back is a must for developing a quality physique, staying injury-free, and avoiding back pain for life.
+Building a strong back is essential for developing a quality physique, staying injury-free, and avoiding back pain for life.

 T Bar Row